client9/client9-website-2017/content/post/bash-shell-static-analysis.md

 ---
-Draft: true
+Draft: false
-Title: Bash Shell Static Analysis
+Title: Static Analysis for Bash and Shell Scripts
-Date: 2017-05-24
+Date: 2017-05-28
 ---
 Your shell scripts need static analysis.
 Here's how.<!--more-->